juj/emgc/README.md

 # 🧪 Running Tests

-Execute `python test.py` to run the test suite.
+Execute `python3 test.py` to run the full test suite.

+Run `python3 test.py <single_test>` to run an individual test by its file base name.

+Pass `--skip-browser-tests` to ignore running any browser-specific tests, and only run the shell tests in Node.js.

 # ☠️ Challenges with using a GC in WebAssembly